ProxiBlue/m2-pack-to-simple/README.md

 ## Usage

 Once installed, any Pack product will be converted to a simple product after checkout is completed.
-The pack quantity will be set as the simple product qty ordered.
+The pack quantity will be set as the simple product qty ordered * the qty of packs ordered.
 The pack product options will remain attached to the simple product, so it can still be seen as having been a pack product.

 ## Why?